 New River Beach

 Relax on the beach, take a dip in the Bay of Fundy or pack a picnic and hike the three mile Barnaby Head Nature Trail along the Fundy shoreline.
 The views along the trail are wonderful, and change with the time of day and level of fog in the area.
 The return trail goes through a peat bog with very interesting flora.
 Boardwalks prevent wet feet.
 There is a picnic area midway, with a connection to return loop to the starting point for those who do not want to hike the entire trail.
+If you’re feeling really daring there is also a shore diving opportunity at Tommy’s Cove.

 The famous Reversing Falls is a series of whirlpools and rapids caused by the world’s highest tides (found in the Bay of Fundy) meeting the St. John River.
 An interesting phenomenon that must be seen a just before high tide and low tide.